 If your teeth have begun to shift and get crooked again, sometimes,

-we can regain your straight teeth with a special removable appliance
+we can regain your straight teeth sometimes in just a few months with

-and sometimes we must use braces for a short time to ensure straight
+aligner treatment and sometimes we must use braces for a short time

-teeth.
-After Dr. Jarrell sees you, he will be able to determine what
+to ensure straight teeth.
+After Dr. Jarrell sees you, he will be able

-is needed to correct the shifting.
-If braces are needed to correct the
+to determine what is needed to correct the shifting.

 •Wear your retainers full time, until the doctor instructs otherwise.